userxy79/samba-copy-tool-windows/README.md

 ## 🛠 What It Does

-- ✅ Upload files to a Samba/SMB share
+- ✅ Upload files, folders or both to a Samba/SMB share
-- ✅ Download files from a Samba/SMB share
+- ✅ Download files, folders or both from a Samba/SMB share
+- ✅ Dry Run mode (simulate transfers without copying)
-- ✅ Show a progress window with transfer speed
+- ✅ Progress window with ETA and transfer speed
-- ✅ Handle file conflicts (overwrite, rename, skip)
+- ✅ Automatic conflict resolution with:
+  - Overwrite
+  - Rename (with timestamp)
+  - Skip
+- ✅ "Apply to all" option for batch conflict handling
 - ✅ Optionally create a log file in the user’s Documents folder
+- ✅ Transfer summary at the end
 - ✅ Run as a `.ps1` script or compiled `.exe` (via PS2EXE)

 ---